Home » Substitutes » Best Substitute for Honey

 What is Honey?

 If you have a sweet tooth and want something that leans towards the healthier side, know that honey is one of the biggest sources of organic sweeteners present in nature.
-It’s a thick, golden, sticky liquid produced by bees by extracting the nectar of flowering plants.
-The bees store this nectar in the form of honey in their hives.

-Best Honey Substitute
+Best Honey Substitutes

 Dates are natural sweeteners and of the healthiest replacements of honey.
 They can be used to make date paste.
-It’s extremely easy to make it at home, or can be easily bought from stores.
+It’s extremely easy to make it at home or can be easily bought from stores.

-To make your date paste, soak a handful of dates in lukewarm water overnight.
-Remove the date pits and blend them with water or fruit juice in a food processor.
 The liquid can be added according to your liking.
 You can use it in desserts as well as a substitute for honey as a breakfast topping.

 2. Maple Syrup

 Maple syrup is considered the primary substitute for honey as it has the same color, texture, and sweetness as honey.
-It is considered to be the ‘vegan’ alternative to honey and is consumed by various people all over the world.

 However, make sure that the maple syrup you and your family may consume is natural and not a flavored high fructose corn syrup.